nmacedo/MSV/Systems/HotelLocking/README.md

 ### Development history
 * The original model, by Daniel Jackson, is a running example in the book *Software Abstractions: Logic, Language, and Analysis* and is distributed with the Alloy Analyzer.
+* The Alloy, B and TLA+ models were developed for the paper [_Alloy meets TLA+: An exploratory study_](http://macedo.github.io/pubs/CoRR16.pdf), and used as running examples and in the benchmarks.
+* The Electrum model were developed for the paper [_Lightweight specification and analysis of dynamic systems with rich configurations_](http://macedo.github.io/pubs/FSE16.pdf), and used as running examples and in the benchmarks.
 * Models for fixed configurations are also available [here](../HotelLocking_fixcfg), that require only dynamic analysis.

 ---